 The church gave us Genealogy Day!

-The church were not only able to help church goers trace their family history journey but also the wider community as well.
+The church was not only able to help churchgoers trace their family history journey but also the wider community as well.

 They provided people with family history records within the church’s parish and also neighboring ones.

-People in attendance could then check records such as marriage and baptism records that dating back as early as the 1800s.
+People in attendance could then check records such as marriage and baptism records that date back as early as the 1800s.